 How the umbilical cord is cut

-Your baby will have a clamp put on their umbilical cord about 3 to 4 cm (1.5 to 2 inches) from their belly button.
-A plastic clip is then placed further up the cord.
+Your midwife or obstetrician will put a clamp on the umbilical cord about 3 cm to 4 cm (1.5 to 2 inches) from the belly button.
+They put a plastic clip further up the cord.

-The cord is then cut between the clips leaving a stump of 2 to 3cm (1 to 1.5 inches).
+The cord is then cut between the clips, leaving a stump of 2 cm to 3 cm (1 to 1.5 inches).
 There are no nerve endings in the cord so this procedure is not painful for you or your baby.

-Your baby's umbilical cord stump will fall off in its own time, usually 5 to 15 days after birth.
+Your baby’s umbilical cord stump will fall off by itself about 5 to 15 days after birth.

 Before the stump falls off

 Until your baby’s umbilical cord stump falls off:

 - wash your hands before and after you touch the cord

 - clean around the base of the cord if needed with cotton wool and cooled boiled water

 - keep the belly button area dry after you clean it

 - inspect the umbilical cord at every nappy change to make sure there is no redness there